U.K.’s Boots steps into Seoul’s hot beauty turf

 The retail giant under Shinsegae Group on Thursday released concrete plans of Boots’ first two regional branches in Korea, which began construction last week in Myeong-dong, central Seoul, and at Starfield Hanam mall in Gyeonggi.

-The Myeong-dong branch, designated as Boots’ main location in Korea, will open in the year’s first half and the Starfield branch is due to open in the third quarter.
+The Starfield branch will open in the year’s first half and the Myeong-dong branch, designated as Boots’ main location in Korea, is due to open in the third quarter.

 The store in Myeong-dong, designated as the main branch, will measure 1,256 square meters (13,519 square feet) and the Starfield branch is 628 square meters.